 The First Imperative when batting is to not lose a wicket.
 When you do lose a wicket (as you almost certainly will), the Second Imperative comes into play - and that is not losing another.
 And so on.

 Many players seem to panic when they lose a wicket, and try to recover the lost runs by trying to hit the back net off the very next ball.
 A much more successful strategy is to work even harder at not losing another wicket, and continuing to strive for the 1 or 2 runs per ball.

 The absolute minimum a batting side should be aiming for is 100.
 That's only 25 per pair, which is virtually 1 run per ball faced.
 That means every 2 or more scored is a bonus.
 A score of 100 should win more often than lose.

 The majority of runs scored in indoor cricket are 1s and 2s.
 A safe 2 is usually a better option than unnecessarily going for a high-risk 6, unless of course you are chasing a huge score.
 Chasing huge scores may mean you have to try to hit the back net often .... but consider this: a score of 2 off every ball faced gives a batting pair a score of 48.
 And there are 4 batting pairs.
 How big does a score have to be before it is out of reach of a team hitting 2's and not losing wickets?

-A final final word . . . there are two other aspects of batting I've not yet touched on, but are very important: backing up and running.
+A final final word . . . there are three other aspects of batting I've not yet touched on, but are very important: backing up, running, and shot-selection.

 a) Backing up.
 Some batsmen, when at the non-striker's end and awaiting the bowler to bowl, will stand well outside the non-striker's line, reaching back so the tip of their bat is just over the line.
 There are three main disadvantages to this strategy.